nglthu/Data-Mining-Machine-Learning/metaLearning.md

 + specify J48 as the base learner from the screen that appears (use the “Choose” button from the new screen).

 ```
+#### Drawbacks
++ Reduce variance from models that are might be very accurate, but only on the data they were trained on &rightarrow;overfitting.
 ### Boosting
 #### Algorithms